Molyuu/molyuu.github.io/index.md

 ## What can I do

 ~~- Eating (2007-now)~~

 ~~- Wasting time (2007-now)~~

 ~~- Day dreaming(I AM REALLY GOOD AT THIS) (2007-now)~~

+- I can nothing but crying for depression and anxiety 😭

 ## Contact